What Shift-Left Testing Actually Means for Cloud-Native Teams

 Executive Summary

 The problem is that most shift-left advice was written for monolithic applications deployed to static servers.
 For teams running microservices on Kubernetes, following that advice literally can create a false sense of security.
-You're testing earlier, yes.
-But you're testing in an environment that doesn't match where the code actually runs.
-That's not shifting left.
-That's just failing faster in the wrong place.
+You are testing earlier, yes.
+But you are testing in an environment that does not match where the code actually runs.
+That is not shifting left.
+That is just failing faster in the wrong place.

 This post is about what shift-left actually means when your production environment is a Kubernetes cluster, and why the standard playbook needs adjusting.